famiu/feline.nvim/README.md

 **NOTE:** If you use the index instead of table.insert, remember to put the correct index.

-Now, you can customize each component to your liking.
+Now you can customize each component to your liking.
 Most values that a component requires can also use a function without arguments that Feline will automatically evaluate.
 But in case a function is provided, the type of value the function returns must be the same as the type of value required by the component.
 For example, since `provider` requires a string value, if you set it to a function, the function must also return a string value.
 Note that you can omit all of the component values except `provider`, in which case the defaults would be used instead.
 A component can have the following values:

 * `provider` (string): Text to show
 ```lua